expergefacio/dinkycache/README.md

 If `clean_expired = True`, script will try to clean out expired entries every time data is **written** if one of the following conditions are met.
 It has been minimum `clean_hrs: int = 24` hours since last cleanup
 OR
-There have been more than `clean_iterations: int = 100` invocations since last cleanup
+There have been more than `clean_iterations: int = 100` calls since last cleanup

 The cleanup function comes at a 75% performance cost, so if it runs on every 100 write, that amounts to a 7.5% average performance cost.